BernardGreenberg/NXSYS/NXSYSWindows/WindowsStatus.md

 There are two installer projects, `Installer`, the 64-bit version, and `Setup32`, the 32-bit version (both installers are 32-bit programs, but they install different versions of the application.
 While one installer might have been "cleaner", it would either preclude installing the 32-bit version on a 64-bit system, or require custom UI in the Installer).  **The 32-bit version is officially obsolete as of 9 November 2023, but can be built.**

-You will need the [MS Visual Studio Installer Project Extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2022InstallerProjects), which is freely available.
+You will need the [MS Visual Studio Installer Project Extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2022InstallerProjects), which is freely available (keep that up to date, too!).
 Don’t be surprised if you have to fiddle with the installer projects to make them work on your system (especially if you try to modify them), requiring (sadly) knowledge of the MSI world.
-The 64-bit output goes to `NXSYSWindows\x64\Release\NXSYS.msi`, and the 32-bit output to `NXSYSWindows\Release\NXSYS32.msi`.
+The 64-bit output goes to `NXSYSWindows\Installer\Release\NXSYS.msi`, and the 32-bit output to `NXSYSWindows\Setup32\Release\NXSYS32.msi`.

 I have experienced difficulty making it accept shortcuts referencing “Primary Project Output”s as it seems to want.
 As a result, I package the output executables as ordinary .exe's, and point the desktop and Start menu shortcuts to them.